 The Mortality Factor: Where IoT Pays for Itself

-All the numbers above compare operational costs.
+All the comparisons above are about operational effort.
 But the real IoT aquaculture monitoring ROI calculation has to include the thing that makes or breaks aquaculture profitability: keeping your animals alive.

 Industry figures on aquaculture mortality vary widely by species, system type, and management quality.
 But here are some commonly referenced ranges based on industry experience and published aquaculture management literature: